top of page

 • Previous history of dry socket

 Is a Dry Socket an Infection?

-(No – And Here’s Why)
+A common misconception is that a dry socket is an infection.
 Dry sockets are not caused by bacteria spreading, and they do not produce pus, fever, or significant swelling.

 However, an infection can occur separately.
 Signs that pain may be more than a dry socket include:

-• Increasing facial swelling
+• Increasing or worsening facial swelling

 If these occur, a dentist or oral surgeon should reassess promptly.